To create a direct link to your spreadsheet, follow these steps:

 - Click Done to close the Share with others modal.

 - Now to create the sharing link.
-We recommend using this link generator tool to receive a direct download link.
+We recommend using our link generator tool to receive a direct download link.

 Enter your generated link from Google in the Enter Share Link field and click Generate.